Full Width [alt+shift+f] Shortcuts [alt+shift+k]

 Why write an essay when you can type a few words and have AI generate one for you?
 Why write an email when AI can auto-respond for you with all the typical pleasantries and talking-points?
 While AI doing these things for you is likely to happen, it’s not necessarily a good thing.
 Even when these … The post Why Write appeared first on Farnam Street.

-a year ago 80 votes
+over a year ago 104 votes

 Lessons on Leadership: Michael Abrashoff on Turning the Worst Ship in the Navy into the Best